What is a rescue (or more importantly, what we are not)?

-Businesses make money, our average cost (as of 2013) was $240 and our adoption fees range from $0-$200.
+Businesses make money, on average, we lose several hundred dollars on each dog we take.
 So clearly we are not a business or at least have an awful business model .
 We have to do so much work to raise money to make up the difference and we are constantly soliciting for donations.
 Furthermore, businesses pay employees.
 The CEO of most successful businesses make good money, the CEO (me) works 40-60 hours a week doing rescue and makes the same as the people who volunteer 3 hours a week – NOTHING.
 So I will say with pride, we are NOT a business.
 When I get emails with questions (or PMs or Facebook posts as people come from everywhere), most of my responses are quick and not the detailed, hold your hand, interpret every thought you may have kind of response because as of now there is a 52-page manuscript waiting on my desk to be edited, several meetings that need to be planned and so much else that needs to be done at the business that puts a roof over my head (which the foster dogs appreciate).
 This is an awful way to do business, but the only way I can to make money and help animals.

 We are not a veterinary office (or a wildlife refuge):

-Your dog injured its eye 14 weeks ago and so now you are contacting me to surrender the dog (seriously I just got this email last week) because she “deserves to see?”
-Why didn’t you try to get help then, and what makes you think we can afford the $1,000 in vet bills for one dog of yours when we are responsible for 40 animals?
+Your dog injured its eye 14 weeks ago and so now you are contacting me to surrender the dog (seriously I just got this email last week) because she “deserves to see!”
+I think, if it was that important, why didn’t the owner reach out for help 14 weeks before?
 We get contacted all the time from random people “my friend’s dog is really sick and can’t afford to take it to the vet.”
 These are the hardest emails to turn away and the most frustrating.
 Vet care is expensive, but your responsibility as an animal owner is to care for them.
 Again if your child was sick you wouldn’t just watch it die, so I don’t understand the thinking of people who watch animals die.
 We get lots of orphan puppies after the owners’ watch the moms die from difficult labors or infections.
 People expect we will take their dog, spend $1,000+ on it and then give it back to them.
 I honestly do not understand this thinking.
 I want to fix all dogs, but again, as we pay full retail for vet care, our responsibility has to be for the dogs in our care and not anyone who “loves” their dog, but not enough to save money for an emergency or to get insurance knowing they are not financially stable enough to care for their dogs.
 They expect that I (the woman who again works full time at a paying job and then works full time for free) to care for their animals because they don’t work.
-Never once has one said they would work it off or anything else.
+Never once has one said they would volunteer or do anything to help raise the funds.
 I would be happy to put people in touch with the lower cost clinics in the area, but realistically if you have a pet you need to know vet care is expensive.
 And something as simple as spaying your dog (which there are low/no cost option available) can keep you from needing the $2,500 c-section you can’t afford.
 And lets be serious, there are ways to avoid your animals who is in heat from getting pregnant; show dogs do it twice a year.
 Emailing us about an owl you saw, or newborn mice is also not helpful.
 While there are rescues that specialize in wild animals, do not assume we all take on any animal you find.

 We are not a dating service